 - failure to respond to identified deficiencies in a timely manner.

-Prior to submitting application materials, prospective applicants should contact IIROC’s Membership & GCO Specialist. ([email protected] or (416) 943-5825) to schedule a meeting with IIROC staff to review the prospective applicants’ business model and the associated IIROC application requirements.
+Prior to submitting application materials, prospective applicants should contact IIROC’s Membership Coordinator ([email protected]) to schedule a meeting with IIROC staff to review the prospective applicants’ business model and the associated IIROC application requirements.
 This meeting will prevent unnecessary delays arising from incorrect or incomplete application materials.

 Corporate or Partnership entities must apply for membership using the standard Application Form (pdf).